Tohoku University has taken first place in the 2021 Times Higher Education Japan University Rankings.

-The Japan University Rankings are based on four broad “pillars” (resources, engagement, outcomes and environment) and have a different methodology to the THE World University Rankings.
-Click here to read the full methodology.
+The Japan University Rankings are calculated based on four broad “pillars” (resources, engagement, outcomes and environment) covering 16 performance indicators.
+They differ from the THE World University Rankings in that they are more focused on what institutions offer students rather than on research data.
+Click here to read the full methodology for the Japan rankings.

-Japan is a country that successfully maintains its ancient traditions alongside its identity as a nation of technological innovation.
-This kind of contrast may also be seen in the country’s higher education institutions as they develop their research output and international outreach while preserving Japan’s cultures and values.
+Japan is a country that successfully maintains ancient traditions alongside its identity as a nation of technological innovation.
+This contrast can also be seen in the country’s higher education institutions as they develop their research output and international outreach while preserving Japan’s culture and values.

 Top five universities in Japan

 Scroll down to view universities in the top 150

 Many of Tohoku University’s facilities are built around and within the ancient war grounds of the city of Sendai.

 In 1913, Tohoku became the first university in Japan to admit female students after the appointment in 1911 of its first president, Masataro Sawayanagi, the vice-minister of education.
 Tohoku University was also the first university in Japan to admit international students.